netdata/netdata/claim/README.md

 ## How to connect a node

-There will be two main flows from where you might want to start the node connection process to Netdata Cloud.
+There will be two main flows from where you might want to connect a node to Netdata Cloud.
 * when you are on an [empty War Room](#empty-war-room) and you want to connect your first node
 * when you are at the [Manage Space](#manage-space) area and you select **Connect Nodes** to connect a node, coming from Manage Space or Manage War Room